keithbuhler/keithbuhler.github.io/fun.md

 * Professional philosophy -- [What a philosophy degree can do for you](/philosophy-major), [How to get a PhD (and why)](/phd-how-to), and [How I go about PhD research](/phd): What I'm working on in philosophy.
 * [My Talks -- public lectures, conference presentations, graduation speeches, etc. ](/speaking)
 * [Writing tools](/writing-tools)

-## In Development ##
 * [My YouTube channel](https://www.youtube.com/channel/UCDxfeT2v6-kFM12T7zD-K9Q) with argumentative fallacies, silly videos, and philosophy talks.
 * [Facebook](http://www.facebook.com/kedbuhler/)
 * [Twitter](https://twitter.com/Keith_Buhler)
 * [Wikipedia edits](http://en.wikipedia.org/wiki/User:CircularReason)
 * Politics
-* Classical Education Resources
+* Classical Education Resources -- coming soon
-* Attention Span Project -- how long is your attention span?
+* Attention Span Project -- how long is your attention span? -- coming soon
 * Philosophy is Science
 * [You can Paypal me money(!)](https://www.paypal.me/keithbuhler)